Once people are past middle age, they’re old. That’s how life progresses: You’re young, you’re middle-aged, then you’re old.

 Of course, calling someone old is generally not considered polite, because the word, accurate though it might be, is frequently considered rude or prejudisced.

-In a year of the Olympics, a British Lions Tour & European Football Championships, over the next few months, we will see lots of young folks achieving sporting greatness, but ... some fairly remarkable things have been achieved by people we might call 'old' ...
+We regularly see amazing young Athletes, in the Olympics, The Tour de France, Football Championships, Tennis etc. we get used to seeing some extraordinary achievements of young folks achieving sporting greatness, but ... some fairly remarkable things have been achieved by people we might call 'old' ...

 At 55, Pablo Picasso completed his masterpiece, “Guernica.”